Kthyeon/FINE_official/README.md

 # [Official] FINE Samples for Learning with Noisy Labels
 This repository is the official implementation of "FINE Samples for Learning with Noisy Labels" paper presented in NeurIPS 2021.
+New version of previous repository https://github.com/jaychoi12/FINE.

 ## Reference Codes
 We refer to some official implementation codes